-Simple, basic things will keep you out of trouble: never skimp on your planning: match route to your capabilities and stamina; estimate the time required and connect this with what daylight hours are available, pay attention to the weather, be well kitted for all conditions – and don’t be afraid to turn back in any extremes; know how to map read and navigate; take sufficient sustenance (and to spare).
+Simple, basic things will keep you out of trouble: never skimp on your planning: match route to your capabilities and stamina; estimate the time required and connect this with what daylight hours are available, pay attention to the weather, be well kitted for all conditions – and don’t be afraid to turn back in any extremes; know how to map read and navigate; take sufficient food and drink with you.

 If you do find yourself in need of mountain or cave rescue anywhere in the UK…

 CALL 999 OR 112, ASK FOR POLICE AND MOUNTAIN or CAVE RESCUE.

 · your name and address.

 · the number of the telephone that you are ringing from, and any mobile phones in your party.

 · why you need help.